twoBirds/twobirds/README.md

 ### Repository

-In twoBirds, on the client side you have a repository of plain JS claases.
+In twoBirds, on the client side you have a repository of plain JS classes.
 These are used to create instances.
 The instances are saved in the DOM nodes or in other tB instances.